cranedroesch/panelNNET_preCpp/README.md

 4. Look into GPU libraries

-5. Verbose output should give information about mean and sd of activations, to monitor saturation

-6. Add sanity checks:  that FE input is defined and is a factor, that the parametric penalty multiplier is the same length as the parametric term vector, etc.
+5. Add sanity checks:  that FE input is defined and is a factor, that the parametric penalty multiplier is the same length as the parametric term vector, etc.

-7. Add effective degrees of freedom to summary output
+6. Add effective degrees of freedom to summary output

-8. Write multistart function

-9. Build interactive mode, using the keypress package
+7. Build interactive mode, using the keypress package

-10. Write a function to predict from a new dataset that has missing observations.
+8. Write a function to predict from a new dataset that has missing observations.
 As arguments it should take distributions from which to draw the missing values.

-11. Code up permutaiton importance function
+9. Code up permutaiton importance function

-12. Write a vignette
+10. Write a vignette

-13. Remove the doscale and bias_hlayers arguments -- they should always be on
+11. Remove the doscale and bias_hlayers arguments -- they should always be on

-14. Save activations as functions, rather than strings/pointers, then remove all of the redundant headers in the various files
+12. Save activations as functions, rather than strings/pointers, then remove all of the redundant headers in the various files

+13. Remove storage of hidden layers to degree possible, to reduce memory footprint.

+14. Reduce number of things in the output, perhaps subject to an argument.
+Goal is to reduce storage footprint and loading time.

+15. Create infrastructure to bag (bootstrap aggregate) neural nets, including creating objects that can predict from bagged NNs ensembles.

+16. Attention to convolutional nets -- probable bug in their gradient computation